 School librarians work in collaboration with classroom teachers to support teaching and learning through high school.
-In Colorado, they are called Teacher-Librarians, and must be certified as a classroom teacher as well as completing LIS coursework.
-School librarians teach information literacy skills and guide students through the vast array of resources that support the school curriculum.
-School librarians are responsible for building the collection and managing the school library.
+In Colorado, they are called teacher-librarians, and must be certified as a classroom teacher as well as completing LIS coursework.
+Teacher-librarians teach information literacy skills and guide students through the vast array of resources that support the school curriculum.
+Teacher-librarians are responsible for building the collection and managing the school library.
 They develop and offer programming that promotes lifelong learning and a love of reading for pleasure.
-Dedicated to serving as campus leaders, school librarians model and promote the integration of technologies into the 21st century learning environment.
+Dedicated to serving as campus leaders, teacher-librarians model and promote the integration of technologies into the 21st century learning environment.
 They must have knowledge of a wide variety of print and electronic information sources.

-Core Requirements (24 qtr. hrs.)
+Core Requirements (23 gtr. hrs.)

-- LIS 4000 Foundations of Library, Archival, and Information Science (4 qtr. hrs.) - LIS 4010 Organization of Information (4 qtr. hrs.) - LIS 4015 User and Access Services (4 qtr. hrs.) - LIS 4040 Management of Information Organizations (4 qtr. hrs.) - LIS 4050 Library and Information Technologies (4 qtr. hrs.) - RMS 4900 Educational Research and Measurement (4 qtr. hrs.)
+LIS 4000 Foundations of Library, Archival, and Information Science (3 qtr. hrs.)
+LIS 4010 Organization of Information (3 qtr. hrs.)
+LIS 4015 User and Access Services (3 qtr. hrs.)
+LIS 4040 Management of Information Organizations (3 qtr. hrs.)
+Prerequisite: LIS 4000 or Instructor Approval LIS 4050 Library and Information Technologies (3 qtr. hrs.)
+RMS 4900 Educational Research and Measurement (4 gtr. hrs.)